benchkram/bob/README.md

 When to consider using Bob?

 * You want a pipeline which runs locally and on CI.
-* You want remote caching and never do the same build twice!
+* You want remote caching and never having to do the same build twice!
 * You want to get rid of "Works on My Machine".
-* You like Bazel and it's features but think its too complex.
+* You like Bazel and its features but think it's too complex.
 * You want a build system which keeps frontend tooling functional.

 # Getting Started

 [Docs](https://bob.build/docs/) | [Install](https://bob.build/docs/getting-started/installation/)

-## Install From Source
+## Installing From Source

-If you wanna go wild and have Go 1.17 or later installed, the short version is:
+If you want to go wild, and have Go 1.17 or later installed, the short version is:

 ```bash
 git clone https://github.com/benchkram/bob